vuxcode/pr1-project-GrassSprout/README.md

 > You can use this section of the file to keep notes about your project as you work on it.
 To do:
-Fix the bugs
-Write the stuff on the right side maybe
-Fix the typos
+Fix any typos
+Write Project Summary and User Guide

 # Project Summary